AbsaOSS/generate-release-notes/README.md

 Then in chapters `New Features 🎉` and `Bugfixes 🛠` will be duplicated lines for this issue.
 When mentioned second+ times then **[Duplicate]** prefix will be visible.
 In the `New Features 🎉` chapter will be mentioned this issue once only.

-### What will happen when the issue contains multiple "Release Notes" comments?
+### What will happen when the pull request contains multiple "Release Notes" sections?
-All issue comments are checked for presence of `Release Notes` string.
-All detected release notes are collected printed under issue.
+Only the first one will be used.

 ### What will happen when Merged PR is linked to open issues?
 The PR will be mentioned in warning chapter **Merged PRs Linked to Open Issue**.